South Australian Railways Redhen railcar: National Railway Museum

+SteamRanger Heritage Railway

 SteamRanger Heritage Railway restored trailer car 824 in 1985, and it was joined by railcar 412 in 1995.
 The transfer movement of 412 from SteamRanger's Dry Creek depot to their Goolwa depot became the last passenger train to operate between Adelaide and Victor Harbor.
 In early 2012, 412 was legally painted into a graffiti livery for the 'Just Add Water' festival in Goolwa, the car was painted again in another graffiti livery by the same artists in late 2012 for the 2013 festival before returning to its Regal Red in late 2014.
-428 and 364 moved to SteamRanger by road later in 1997, with 428 became operational in 1998 and 364 remained stored.
+428 and 364 moved to SteamRanger by road later in 1997, and 428 became operational in 1998 and 364 remained stored.
 428 was given a unique livery in 2000, based on the mustard pot livery used by numerous SAR diesel locomotives.
 This livery was never worn by Redhens while in service.
 In 2006, the Council of Port Adelaide and Enfield offered SteamRanger wooden trailer 830, which was displayed at the historic wharf area in Port Adelaide.
 SteamRanger took up the offer, and transported it to their Mount Barker depot later that year.
 It remains stored awaiting restoration.
 SteamRanger took delivery of ex-Limestone Coast Railway railcars 334, 405, and 424 in 2014, as well as trailer 820 which was damaged by fire as a result of an arson attack, destroying everything but the frame and bogies.
 820 has since been delivered to Strathalbyn where it remains stored.
 The LCR railcars and trailers were previously stored in the roundhouse at Mount Gambier.
 SteamRanger did not get steel trailer 874 from the LCR, which was instead scrapped.
-In February 2019 however, they received steel trailer 875 from the NRM and it is now undergoing restoration.
+In February 2019 however, they received steel trailer 875 from the NRM, and it entered service in late 2023.
+In May 2023, Steamranger's 4 car Redhen set consisting of 428-824-334 & 412 derailed between Victor Harbour and Port Elliott, later in June 428 was involved in a level crossing accident at Middleton, with visible damage to the front of the railcar.
+424 re-entered service later that year.